bluesky-social/atproto-website/content/specs/at-uri-scheme.md

 ### Usage and Implementation Guidelines

 Generic URI and URL parsing libraries can sometimes be used with AT URIs, but not always.
 A key requirement is the ability to work with the authority (or origin) part of the URI as a simple string, without being parsed in to userinfo, host, and port sub-parts.
 Specifically: the Python 3 `urllib` module (from the standard library) works; the Javascript `url-parse` package works; the Golang `net/url` package does not work; and most of the popular Rust URL parsing crates do not work.

-When referencing records, especially from other records, best practice is to use a DID in the authority part, not a handle.
-For application display, a handle can be used as a more human-readable alternative.
-In HTML, it is permissible to *display* the handle version of an AT-URI and *link* (`href`) to the DID version.

 Do not confuse the JSON Path fragment syntax with the Lexicon reference syntax.
 They both use `#`-based fragments to reference other fields in JSON documents, but, for example, JSON Path syntax starts with a slash (`#/key`).